harrism/hemi/README.md

 This code can be compiled and run as a sequential function on the host or as a CUDA kernel for the device.

+Hemi also provides explicit 1D and 2D versions of the `hemiGetElement*()` functions, e.g. `hemiGetElementXOffset()`, `hemiGetElementYOffset()`, `hemiGetElementXStride()`, `hemiGetElementYStride()`.

-Note: the `hemiGetElement*()` functions are specialized to simple (but common), 1D element-wise parallelism.
-As such, they may not be useful for multidimensional grids, arbitrary strides, or other more complex parallelism arrangements, but they may serve as examples for creating your own.
+Note: the `hemiGetElement*()` functions are specialized to simple (but common) element-wise parallelism.
+As such, they may not be useful for arbitrary strides, data sharing, or other more complex parallelism arrangements, but they may serve as examples for creating your own.

 Mix and Match
 =============